Literacy and AAC (Williams, 2024)

 Bob Williams describes barriers to literacy for people who need and use AAC.

-Alice Wong Alice Wong (she/her) is a disabled activist, writer, media maker, and consultant.
-She is a relatively new AAC user and nonspeaking person.
-Alice is the founder and director of the Disability Visibility Project, an… How ableism impacts people who need and use AAC (Wong, 2024)
+Alice Wong Alice Wong (she/her) was a disabled activist, writer, media maker, and consultant, and lived from 1974 to 2025.
+Alice was the founder and director of the Disability Visibility Project, an online community dedicated to… How ableism impacts people who need and use AAC (Wong, 2024)

 The AAC Learning Center hosts a wide variety of webcasts by people who use AAC, and by family members.
 You can see webcasts by AAC researchers here, you can also the search bar, and review… Webcasts: The Perspectives of People who use AAC